EugeneDar/dynamotool/readme.md

 `push eax`: This instruction pushes the contents of a register (such as EAX) onto the stack, effectively allocating space on the stack.

-`mov [esp], eax`: This instruction moves the contents of a register (such as EAX) into a location on the stack, effectively allocating space on the stack.
+`mov [ebp], eax`: This instruction moves the contents of a register (such as EAX) into a location on the stack, effectively allocating space on the stack.
 Note, however, that this instruction does not allocate memory as such, but uses existing memory.

 `call foo`: push the current value of the instruction pointer (rip) onto the stack, also decrementing the stack pointer by 8 bytes.